Throwing a cheerleading party? Gather guests for a little bit of R and R (Rah! and Rah!) with these cheer-themed party games!

 Think of this as sort of similar to the classic game of charades, but instead of having to be silent, players must use cheers to describe their chosen topic.
 Before the game begins, write down several prompts and place them in a hat.
 Players will pull a prompt out of the hat and in an effort to get other players to guess the answer, make up an impromptu cheer about the subject.

-Create your own cheer-themed mad-libs for this party fame.
+Create your own cheer-themed mad-libs for this party fave.
 Type some of the cheerleading squad’s favorite chants, but remove several of the words and replace them with blank spaces.
 Print enough copies for all of your party guests.
 For each blank space, ask the girls to choose a random replacement word.
 You can prompt them to choose a noun, verb, adjective, etc. in place of the missing word.
 Once they have filled in the blanks, have them gather in a circle and chant this new, silly version of the cheer.

 Fill a large sack with several different colored pom-poms.
 For each color that is in the bag, fill a matching colored gift bag with small, trinket prizes.
 Have the girls close their eyes and pull a pom-pom from the bag.
 Once she has selected a pom-pom, she may go and choose a trinket from the prize bag that matches.
 To add a little silliness to the game, you may want to add some gag prizes into the mix.